Last Updated: July 12, 2024

 Damageplan

 In addition, Darrell and Vinnie had another side project called Gasoline.
-The band would cover tracks of other artists like Pat Travers, Ted Nugent, Black Sabbath, W.A.S.P, Thin Lizzy, and Quiet Riot, among others.
+The band covered tracks by artists like Pat Travers, Ted Nugent, Black Sabbath, W.A.S.P, Thin Lizzy, and Quiet Riot.
 They often played New Year's Eve shows.

 Personal Life and Death

-Darrell knew Rita Haney since he was eight years old, as they grew up in the same neighborhood.
-They began dating in 1984 and though they have never married, they remained together until Darrell's death.
+Darrell had known Rita Haney since he was eight years old, as they grew up in the same neighborhood.
+They began dating in 1984 and though they never married, they remained together until Darrell's death.

 Darrell is regarded as one of the most influential guitarists of all time, especially in the metal genre.
 He was posthumously inducted into Hollywood's RockWalk in 2007.
-A concert held in his memory began in 2010 and is called Dimebash.
-Performers have included Dave Grohl, Tom Morello, and Kerry King, among others.
+A concert held in his memory, Dimebash, began in 2010.
+Performers have included Dave Grohl, Tom Morello, and Kerry King.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.